Skip to calculator

 Base Rate Information

-Your desired hourly rate; what you'd charge for hourly work
+Your desired hourly rate; what you'd charge for hourly work.

-Your best estimate of actual hours needed
+Your best estimate of actual hours needed (include revisions and QA).

 Project Risk Assessment

-Inexperienced clients increase support time and revision cycles
+Inexperienced clients increase support time and revision cycles.

 Business Costs & Overhead

-Percentage of work time you can actually bill (rest is admin, marketing, etc.)
+Percentage of work time you can actually bill (rest is admin, marketing, etc.).

 Market & Competitiveness